CyberSys/RealisticFirearmFramework/README.md

 ### The Bridge:
 Contains all application specific code.
 Registers events into RFF's event systems, overwrites the RFF Inferface, and does any application specific requirements such as loading 3d models, UI elements etc.

-Beyond callbacks registered to the Event System and Interface overwrites, the RFF core will access any other parts of the Bridge.
+Beyond callbacks registered to the Event System and Interface overwrites, the RFF core will not access any other parts of the Bridge.

 ### The Interface: